gareins/gareins.github.io/_posts/2019-04-06-contact-forms.md

 This solution is free and it even provides spam protection, but unfortunately it does not allow AJAX requests and it forces a redirect to a 'thank you page' after the form is submitted.
 I propose a solution that does not offer spam protection, but allows AJAX requests and does not redirect to a thank you page.

 We will use the [IFTTT](https://ifttt.com/) (If This than That) platform.
 First step you need to do is create an applet where *this* (a trigger) is a webhook and *that* (action) is an email.
 What this does is creates a url, where a POST request sends an email to your inbox.
-You can costumize how the body of the message will look like, the way I have set it up is:
+You can customize how the body of the message will look like, the way I have set it up is:

 {% highlight bash %}
 When: {{ "{{" }} OccurredAt }} <br>